 When it comes to expatriation, every country sets its own rules concerning the administrative documents required.
-France has its own system, which you’ll need to understand in order to make a smooth transition.
 It may seem like the administrative procedures are endless and complex.
-That is why we are listing and explaining them here.

 The “Passeport Talent”

-The “passeport talent” visa (New Innovative Enterprise or Qualified Employee) was created in 2016.
-It’s a document that allows foreigners to enter, stay and work in France.
+This residence permit has been a great success since its creation in 2016.
+It’s a document that allows foreigners (Algerians excepted) to enter, stay and work in France.

 It offers the following advantages: